izzy2lost/UnrealEngineUWP/Engine/Source/Programs/OidcToken/readme.md

 				"ClientId": "<unique-id-from-provider-usually-guid>",
 				"DisplayName": "MyOwnProvider",
 				"RedirectUri": "http://localhost:6556/callback", // this needs to match what is configured as the redirect uri for your IdP
 				"PossibleRedirectUri": [
 					"http://localhost:6556/callback",
 					"http://localhost:6557/callback",
 				], // set of redirect uris that can be used, ports can be in use so it is a good idea to configure a few alternatives. these needs to match configuration in IdP
-				"Scopes": "openid profile offline_access" // these scopes are the basic ones you will need, some system may require more or less and they may be named differently
+				"Scopes": "openid profile offline_access", // these scopes are the basic ones you will need, some system may require more or less and they may be named differently
+				"GenericErrorInformation": "An extra message that is displayed during errors, can be used to describe specific processes or contact information for support"
 			}
 		}
 	}